Djamel Nehar-Belaid

 Over the past 14 years, I have gained multi-disciplinary training in cancer immunology, autoimmunity, immune aging, early life immunity, and computational biology.
 My current research employs systems immunology approaches to investigate immune remodeling across the human lifespan.

-Throughout my career at the Jackson lab, I have successfully led collaborative studies and developed computational frameworks to analyze genomic datasets, including single-cell (scRNA-seq), ATAC-seq, and spatial transcriptomics.
-My primary projects include:
+Throughout my career at the Jackson Lab, I have led collaborative studies and developed computational frameworks to analyze genomic datasets, including scRNA-seq, ATAC-seq, and spatial transcriptomics.
+Key projects include:

-1) Pediatric SLE patient classification through single-cell derived genomic signatures.
-I developed computational pipelines using bulk and scRNA-seq to analyze large-scale datasets and enhance the accuracy of SLE patient classification.
+1. Pediatric SLE patient classification through single-cell derived genomic signatures — Developed computational pipelines using bulk and scRNA-seq to analyze large-scale datasets and enhance the accuracy of SLE patient classification.

-2) NK-like senescent CD8+ T cells that expand with age.
-I built computational frameworks to profile age-related immune senescence.
+2. NK-like senescent CD8+ T cells that expand with age — Built computational frameworks to profile age-related immune senescence.

-3) Longitudinal evaluation of the immune response to the first set of routine vaccines in infants.
-I contributed significantly to the creation of computational models for studying immune cell dynamics in two-month-old infants.
+3. Longitudinal evaluation of the immune response to routine vaccines in infants — Created computational models for studying immune cell dynamics in two-month-old infants.

-4) Characterization of the immune perturbations in two-month-old infants with severe COVID-19.
-I leveraged scRNA-seq, cytokine profiling, and antibody analysis to develop and automated a multi-omic computational framework for studying COVID-19 in infants and compare their immune responses to those of infected children and adults.
+4. Immune perturbations in two-month-old infants with severe COVID-19 — Leveraged scRNA-seq, cytokine profiling, and antibody analysis to develop an automated multi-omic framework comparing immune responses across infants, children, and adults.

-During my predoctoral training (Klatzmann lab; University Pierre & Marie Curie, Paris, France; 2010-2016), I focused on understanding why embryos and tumors expressing foreign antigens were not rejected by the immune system.
-Using murine models (pregnant mice and mice injected with different tumor models), I demonstrated that a specific CD4+ T cell population, the regulatory T cells (Tregs), orchestrates similar immune evasion mechanisms in both fetuses and tumors.
-Using both transcriptomic profiling and flow cytometry analysis of the tumor microenvironment, we demonstrated that co-silencing of TGF-β and VEGF led to a substantial spontaneous tumor eradication rate and the combination of their respective inhibitory drugs was synergistic.
-A collaboration with the Aryee lab (Massachusetts General Hospital & Harvard Medical School) allowed us to confirm our findings on the similarities between tumor and fetal development in humans.
+During my predoctoral training (Klatzmann lab; Sorbonne University, Paris, France; 2010–2016), I investigated immune tolerance mechanisms shared between embryos and tumors.
+Using murine models, I demonstrated that regulatory T cells (Tregs) orchestrate similar immune evasion in both fetuses and tumors.
+Transcriptomic profiling and flow cytometry of the tumor microenvironment revealed that co-silencing of TGF-β and VEGF led to substantial spontaneous tumor eradication, with synergistic effects from their respective inhibitors.
+A collaboration with the Aryee lab (Massachusetts General Hospital & Harvard Medical School) validated these findings in human data.